-Many investors are happy to leave their money in an investment account and let it grow over time.
-Others develop an interest in the market and want to keep at the cutting edge of market research.
+In a Nutshell: Many investors are happy to leave their money in an investment account and let it grow over time.
+Others are interested in the market and want to keep at the cutting edge of market research.

-Both stock-picking services provide their customers with the best in market research, but there are enough differences between their premium plans to consider one over the other.
+Both stock-picking services provide their customers with the best market research, but there are enough differences between their premium plans to consider one.

 |Newer Investors||Advanced Investors|